kelbert2/JavaNuggets/Java.md

 Stream<String> streamWithCharset = Files.lines(path, Charset.forName("UTF-8"));
 ```

 InputStream reads data from a source.
+FileInputStreams can take files, FileDescriptor objects, or string names from which to read.

 OutputStream writes data to a destination.
+FileOutputStreams read from files.

 Operates as Byte Streams.
 ```Java